timothewt/timothewt/README.md

-### Hi there 👋, I'm a french student currently learning Computer Science in the University of Technologies of Belfort-Montbéliard, Belfort, France.
+### Hi there 👋, I'm a french student currently learning Computer Science in the University of Technology of Belfort-Montbéliard, Belfort, France.

 I am passionate about Computer Science and new technologies, particularly Artificial Intelligence (Deep Reinforcement Learning).
 I also have a great interest for finance and the stock market, in which new technologies play a huge role nowadays.